Indonesia pins hopes on Hanover Trade Fair to draw Industry 4.0 investors | DW | 13.04.2021

 As this year's partner country, Indonesia has pinned a lot of hopes on showcasing its industry potential and attracting investors.

-"There will be an investment booth, a place where people could find more about investing in Indonesia with assistance from BKPM (the Indonesian Investment Board)," said Havas.
+"There will be an investment booth, a place where people could find more about investing in Indonesia with assistance from BKPM (the Indonesian Investment Board)," Havas said.

-Speaking at the opening of the trade fair, Indonesian President Widodo said the transformation of technology — which is the main theme of the fair — is increasingly important.
+Speaking at the opening of the trade fair, Widodo said the transformation of technology — which is the main theme of the fair — was increasingly important.

-Jokowi said that global digitalization trends are in line with his country's industrial road map 'Making Indonesia 4.0'

-The pandemic has accelerated digitalization globally, Jokowi pointed out, noting that the trend is also in line with his country's industrial road map "Making Indonesia 4.0."
+The pandemic has accelerated digitalization globally, Jokowi said.
+He added that the trend is in line with his country's industrial road map: "Making Indonesia 4.0."

 The strategy, launched in 2018, aims to transform the Southeast Asian nation's economy and help it leapfrog into the next industrial era.

-Indonesia also expects it to accelerate growth and make the nation into one of the world's top 10 economies by 2030.
+Indonesia also expects it to accelerate growth and become one of the world's top 10 economies by 2030.
 It is currently the 16th largest economy in the world.

-Jakarta has earmarked five sectors — namely food and beverage, automotive, electronic, chemical, and textile industries — that it believes would play a key role in helping it achieve its economic goals.
+Jakarta has earmarked five sectors — food and beverage, automotive, electronic, chemical, and textiles — that it believes would play a key role in achieving its economic goals.

 Many firms in these sectors have already started implementing measures to make themselves competitive in Industry 4.0.